biotorrents/documentation/docs/install.md

 Install Nginx and Certbot with `apt install nginx certbot python3-certbot-nginx`.

 The basic Gazelle Nginx config should look similar to this.
-Note that you'll likely have to change the file paths based on your setup.
+You'll likely have to change the file paths based on your setup.
-Also, PHP-FPM may need larger-than-default buffers to serve without 502 errors:
+Also, PHP-FPM may need larger buffers to serve without 502 errors:

 ```nginx
 server {